 - My Account

 *This date marks the birth of Jan Matzeliger in 1852.
-He was an African American inventor best known for his shoe-lasting machine that mechanically shaped the upper portions of shoes.
+He was a Black inventor best known for his shoe-lasting machine that mechanically shaped the upper portions of shoes.

-Born in Paramaribo, Dutch Guiana [now Suriname], the son of a Dutch father and a black Surinamese mother, Matzeliger began work as a sailor on a merchant ship at the age of 19.
-After about six years settled in Lynn, where he found employment in a shoe factory and became interested in the possibilities of lasting shoes by machine.
+Born in Paramaribo, Dutch Guiana [now Suriname], the son of a white-Dutch father and a Black Surinamese mother, Matzeliger began work as a sailor on a merchant ship at the age of 19.
+After about six years he settled in Lynn, where he found employment in a shoe factory and became interested in the possibilities of lasting shoes by machine.
 Working alone and at night for six months, he produced a model in wood and on March 20, 1883, received a patent.
 His invention won swift acceptance and within two years had largely supplanted hand methods in Lynn.